 - First Evaluation Cycle: no Tenure Plan exists.
-During the first evaluation cycle, the elements of tenure review are prescribed as follows for each candidate: - Classroom or worksite observations (as specified in section H.4.4) - Student surveys (as specified in section H.4.5) - Candidate observations (2) - Participation in all required department, program, or work group functions - Dean's report - Candidate Self Study - o Submission of an evaluation packet - Evaluation Cycles Two Through Four: A new Tenure Plan is created for evaluation cycles two through four.
+During the first evaluation cycle, the elements of tenure review are prescribed as follows for each candidate: - $\circ$ Classroom or worksite observations (as specified in section H.24.4) - Student surveys (as specified in section H.24.5) - ⊖ Candidate observations (2) - Participation in all required department, program, or work group functions - Dean's report (optional) - Candidate Self Study - Submission of an evaluation packet - Evaluation Cycles Two Through Four: A new Tenure Plan is created for evaluation cycles two through four.
 These cycles begin the spring semester of the first academic year and end the next fall semester.
-In these evaluation cycles, the minimum required elements include: - Classroom or worksite observations (as specified in section H.4.4) - Student surveys (as specified in section H.4.5) - Candidate observation (1) - Participation in all required department, program, or work group functions - Participation in institutional service, including collegial governance and/or departmental initiatives - Dean's report - Candidate Self Study - o Submission of an evaluation packet
+In these evaluation cycles, the minimum required elements include: - Classroom or worksite observations (as specified in section H.24.4) - Student surveys (as specified in section H.24.5) - Candidate observation (1) - Participation in all required department, program, or work group functionsprofessional development activities\ - Participation in institutional service, including collegial governance, and/or departmentaldistrictwide initiatives, and all required department, program, or work group functions\\ - o Dean's report (optional when the dean completes an observation report) - Candidate Self Study - o Submission of an evaluation packet

-To be documented in the Professional Growth and Activities Report
+\ To be documented in the Professional Growth and Activities ReportFlex transcript \\ To be documented in the Candidate Self Study

-Optional Elements - Optional elements, including additional surveys, observations, small group instructional diagnosis (SGIDs), or Flex activity attendance or leadership, may also be included in the Tenure Plan.
-The candidate shall be primarily responsible for choosing optional elements; however, TRC members may choose options linked to particular concerns identified in the Tenure Plan. • Modifications to the Tenure Plan - When a modification to the Tenure Plan must be made that affects the timeline for completion, the tenure coordinator must obtain approval by the appropriate dean in consultation with the Faculty Assembly president.
+- Optional Elements: Optional elements, including additional surveys, observations, small group instructional diagnosis (SGIDs), or Flex activity attendance or leadership, may also be included in the Tenure Plan.
+The candidate shall be primarily responsible for choosing optional elements; however, TRC members may choose options linked to particular concerns identified in the Tenure Plan. - Modifications to the Tenure Plan:- When a modification to the Tenure Plan must be made that affects the timeline for completion, the tenure coordinator must obtain approval by the appropriate dean in consultation with the Faculty Assembly president.
 Any modifications must be documented in the Tenure Plan by the tenure coordinator.

-H.4.4 Classroom or Worksite Observations for Tenure Candidates
+H.24.4 Classroom or Worksite Observations for Tenure Candidates